Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S4 Smart Contract Lottery/Lesson7.md

 2. `Generating Randomness`: The Chainlink oracle node generates a random number off-chain using a secure cryptographic method.
 The oracle also generates a proof that this number was generated in a verifiable manner.
 3. `Returning the Result`: The oracle returns the random number along with the cryptographic proof to the smart contract.
 The smart contract can then use the random number, and any external observer can verify the proof to confirm the authenticity and integrity of the randomness.

+- Let's dive deeper.
+We will follow the Chainlink tutorial available [here](https://docs.chain.link/vrf/v2/subscription/examples/get-a-random-number).
+- Go to the [Chainlink Faucet](https://faucets.chain.link/sepolia) and grab yourself some test LINK and/or ETH.
+Make sure you connect your test account using the appropriate Sepolia Chain
+- Go [here](https://docs.chain.link/vrf/v2/subscription/examples/get-a-random-number) and scroll down and press on the blue button that says `Open the Subscription Manager`.
+- Press on the blue button that says `Create Subscription`.
+You don't need to provide a project name or an email address, but you can if you want to.
 -